maddestlabs/storie/README.md

 # Storie

-Terminal engine in [Nim](https://nim-lang.org/).
-Build stuff using Markdown with executable Nim code blocks.
+Storie is a minimal, hackable engine for creative coding and live sketches.
+Built with [Nim](https://nim-lang.org/), it lets you write markdown with executable code blocks in various, simplified languages.
+Compiles to native binaries or WebAssembly.
+Swap backends (Raylib/SDL3), modify anything, break things.
+Made for tinkerers who want zero constraints.

 Fast prototyping that exports to Nim for native compilation across platforms.

 Check it out live: [Demo](https://maddestlabs.github.io/Storie/)